Plastic Moon House / N MAEDA ATELIER

 These forms have then been translated into architecture as seen in the next picture.
 Which practically means, that the casting moulds of the upper picture were translated into the architectural shape of the lower picture while undergoing minor changes during this translation process.

-Finally the four molds are vertically stacked on top of each other.
-Thus, "liquid" living space for the human being emerges out of the proportions in between the "solid" mutual molds.
+Finally, the four moulds are vertically stacked on top of each other.
+Thus, "liquid" living space for the human being emerges out of the proportions in between the "solid" mutual moulds.
 And this characteristic seals the difference in the quality of the special spaces in Plastic Moon.
 This difference in quality can be felt emotionally deep throughout the building, no matter in which part of the houses' liquid you might be standing, floating or sitting.

 Originally published 24 April, 2013.